open-api-spex/open_api_spex/README.md

 Note that the names of the OpenAPI fields follow `snake_case` naming convention instead of OpenAPI's (and JSON Schema's) `camelCase` convention.

-### Alternatives to ControllerSpecs-based Operation Specs
+### Alternatives to ControllerSpecs-style Operation Specs

 #### %Operation{}